 Every year, between International Day for the Elimination of Violence Against Women on Nov.
 25, and International Human Rights Day, on Dec.
 10, the world marks 16 Days of Activism Against Gender-Based Violence.

-This year’s theme is “Orange the World: End Violence Against Women Now”, with orange being the official color of the United Nations’ campaign on ending violence against women.
 The campaign works to call for the elimination of all forms of gender-based violence (GBV), including everything from raising awareness about GBV, to supporting global and local efforts, to demonstrating the solidarity of women around the world against this challenge.

 But gender-based violence isn’t just a “women’s problem”, and the 16 Days campaign to combat GBV is far from a women-only effort — because of course, without the efforts of men and boys too, we’ll never put a stop to GBV.